ImangTimang/MexE402_Midterm_Bool-Datinguinoo/README.md

 # II.
 About the Dataset

-# LINEAR REGRESSION

-## Employee Satisfaction Survey Data
+## LINEAR REGRESSION: Employee Satisfaction Survey Data

 A comprehensive collection of information regarding employees within a company.
 It includes essential details such as employee identification numbers, self-reported satisfaction levels, performance evaluations, project involvement, work hours, tenure with the company, work accidents, promotions received in the last 5 years, departmental affiliations, and salary levels.
 This dataset offers valuable insights into the factors influencing employee satisfaction and can be used to analyze and understand various aspects of the workplace environment.

-# LOGISTIC REGRESSION

-## IBM HR Analytics Employee Attrition & Performance
+## LOGISTIC REGRESSION: IBM HR Analytics Employee Attrition & Performance

 Uncovers the factors that lead to employee attrition